 - Program outline and worksheet to set goals and expectations

-- Set schedule for ongoing communication via online platform, email, phone, and face-to-face meetings
+- Set a schedule for ongoing communication via an online platform, email, phone, and face-to-face meetings

 - Complete mid-mentorship evaluations and review